The Definition of Agrology can be found under Regulated Practice

 The Agrologists Regulation maintains exclusive use of the title for registrants in good standing with the BC Institute of Agrologists.
 These include:

 PAgs and TAgs have full rights and privileges as Registrants, including the use of a seal and the titles “Professional Agrologist” or “Technical Agrologist” and the respective designations “PAg” or “TAg”.

-AAgs and ATAgs have full rights and privileges as Registrants without the use of a seal but are authorized to use the titles “Articling Agrologist” or “Articling Technical Agrologist” and the respective designations of “AAg” or “ATAg” and must attend professional development activities specified by the BCIA during their articling terms.
+AAgs and ATAgs have full rights and privileges as Registrants without the use of a seal but are authorized to use the titles “Articling Agrologist” or “Articling Technical Agrologist” and the respective designations of “AAg” or “ATAg” and must complete professional development activities specified by the BCIA under the Articling Program during their assigned articling terms.

 No individual may present themselves with any of these titles without being in contravention of the Professional Governance Act.

 The Agrologists Regulation does not, in and of itself, provide practice rights to our profession.
 Rather it is the foundation upon which we can build a definition of what is called under the PGA "Reserved Practice’.
-The development of this concept over the next few years will clarify the activities which are exclusively reserved for agrologists and those activities that enjoy joint jurisdiction with other professions.
-We have consistently maintained that, to achieve the primary objective of the PGA of protecting the public interest, all agrology professionals must be qualified, competent and accountable through regulated practice.
-The BC Institute of Agrologists will continue to work with the Office of the Superintendent of Professional Governance (OSPG) to secure reserved practice into regulation.
-Over the next few months, we will be engaging in a final round of consultations while developing regulatory language to achieve that goal.
-As well, we will be working with our regulatory partners to help clarify reserved practice for the professions and mechanisms to resolve uncertainties between practices.
+We have consistently maintained that to achieve the primary objective of the PGA of protecting the public interest, all agrology professionals must be qualified, competent and accountable through regulated practice.